Signed pictures & Autographs

 Philippart & Anja were nominated for the 7th Grands Prix Magiques de Monte Carlo and they were awarded with the Baguette Magique d'Argent by Princess Stephanie de Monaco.

-show and is signed by both Phulippart and Anja.
+from their stage show and is signed by both Phulippart and Anja.

 Magic Hands Poster approx 11 by 17 inches.
 Signed in silver pen.
 Feb '91